 Medical malpractice occurs when a health care provider acts negligently and doesn’t treat a patient with the recognized standard of care.
 In medicine, the standard of care is defined as what a reasonable and prudent medical professional would or would not do under the same or similar circumstances.

 The two leading causes of childbirth deaths and injuries in the United States, hemorrhage, and severe hypertension, are among the most preventable.
 Thousands of women have reported significant bleeding after giving birth to both nurses and doctors, but hospital staff simply don’t treat or ignore the women’s concerns.
 As a result, women are left to bleed until their organs shut down.

-How Does Medical Malpractice Affect Patient Care?
+Can Medical Malpractice Lawsuits Improve Patient Care?

+Absolutely.
 Medical malpractice is a branch of tort law that has two main objectives.
 The first is to compensate patients injured through the negligence of healthcare providers.
 The second goal is to deter medical providers from practicing negligently.
-The system exists because even though most doctors act with the best intentions, some in the profession are incompetent or in some other way impaired.
+The system exists because while most doctors act with the best intentions, some in the profession are incompetent or in some other way impaired.
 While these healthcare providers shouldn’t be practicing, there is no real way to weed them out until they commit a negligent act.